Step Down Transformers

 Step down transformers have the power to convert higher voltages to lower voltages by means of transferring electrical energy through two coil stages, the second coil stage having fewer coil windings.
 Power outlet voltages vary depending on geographical location.
 The two commonly used outlet voltages are 220 volts and 110 volts.
 This voltage difference is an important consideration for people traveling between countries with different outlet voltage standards.

 The principal function of a step down transformer is to convert high voltage, low current power into low voltage, high current power.
-The conversion begins when the primary coil receives alternating current, or AC, voltage; this produces a varying magnetic field of voltage surrounding the conductor, and the magnetic field activates the secondary conductor coil.
-Once the voltage conversion is made, the energy is transferred to the load center and the electrical process continues from there.
-The ratio of turns (also known as windings) in the primary coil to the number of turns in the secondary coil determines the magnitude of the voltage; in a step down transformer there will be fewer turns in its secondary coil than the primary.
-Even though there are fewer turns, the turns in the secondary coil are of a larger gauge wire than used in the primary coil in order to handle the increased current power that has been transferred to the secondary coil.
+The conversion begins when the primary coil receives alternating current, or AC, voltage.
+This produces a varying magnetic field of voltage surrounding the conductor, and the magnetic field activates the secondary conductor coil.
+Once the voltage conversion is made, the energy is transferred to the load center, and the electrical process continues from there.
+The ratio of turns (also known as windings) in the primary coil to the number of turns in the secondary coil determines the magnitude of the voltage.
+In a step down transformer, there will be fewer turns in its secondary coil than the primary.
+Even though there are fewer turns, the turns in the secondary coil are of a larger gauge wire than used in the primary coil to handle the increased current power transferred to the secondary coil.
 The voltage ratio between the windings of the primary and the secondary circuit mirrors the ratio of the number of windings.
-Correctly used, step down transformers can protect against safety hazards such as short-circuiting, blowing equipment or starting fires.
+Correctly used, step down transformers can protect against several safety hazards, such as short-circuiting, blowing equipment, or starting fires.